-The effect of the decreases of energy prices on the office real estate market in Houston, was reflected in 2016-2019 in various ways such as: A high rate of vacant office spaces, high competitiveness for engagements with new tenants, which increased the costs of the engagement process with these tenants.
+The effect of the decreases of energy prices on the office real estate market in Houston and the effects of the COVID-19 crisis during 2020, are reflected in 2016-2020 in various ways such as: A high rate of vacant office spaces, high competitiveness for engagements with new tenants, which increased the costs of the engagement process with these tenants.
 Furthermore, energy companies offered large spaces in the sublease market, which resulted in a decline in the number of new lease transactions (compared with 2014-2015), and a decrease in the number of projects planned towards commencement of construction.
 At the same time, the increased willingness of property owners to grant incentives to new tenants such as a high budget for "improvements to the leased property" and a long "grace period".